cybereagle2001/wordlist/README.md

 # cybereagle2001 wordlist

-When it comes to password cracking.
-The Tunisian pentesters are suffering because of the natural language of our country.
+When it comes to password cracking, the Tunisian pentesters are in lack of tools because of the mother tongue of our country.
 That's why I decided to create this project where you will find the tunisian possible passswords.

 ### cybereagle2001_wordlist
 In this wordlist I am trying to gather all possible passwords that the tunisians can use.